Ectropion (ek-TROH-pee-on) is when your lower eyelid turns or

 - skin cancer

 - scar tissue from injuries or burns

-- birth defects due to genetic disorders like Down syndrome
+- birth defects (due to genetic disorders such as Down

 - excessive tearing